 The Emergency First Aid at Work course provides basic training for people who are required to be emergency first aiders within the workplace.

 This course is suitable for low-risk workplaces such as offices and shops, and covers areas such as:

 The course syllabus is as specified by the Health and Safety Executive (HSE) and is fully compliant with The Health and Safety (First-Aid) Regulations 1981.

-This course is designed for those workplaces that fall into a lower risk category (e.g. offices, shops, libraries) and whose needs assessment indicates a requirement for emergency first aid training only.
+This course is suitable for those workplaces that fall into low risk categories, such as offices, shops, libraries, and whose needs assessment indicates a requirement for emergency first aid training only.

-If your first aid needs assessment shows that you have staff who have underlying medical conditions – including heart problems, diabetes or asthma, etc. – we recommend you consider the ‘First Aid at Work’ course as this covers treatment for a wider variety of health issues.
+If your first aid needs assessment shows that you have staff who have underlying medical conditionssuch as heart problems, diabetes or asthma, etc, then we recommend you consider the ‘First Aid at Work’ course as this covers treatment for a wider variety of health issues.

 How long does the course last?

-Candidates will be assessed throughout the course.
-Evidence of underpinning knowledge and practical skills competence will be required for certification.
+You will be assessed throughout the course.
+Evidence of knowledge and practical skills competence will be recorded in a Student Workbook.for certification.

 Along with the HSE, St Andrew’s First Aid Training and Supplies Ltd strongly recommends that candidates complete an Annual Update course each year during the lifespan of their valid certificate to prevent first aid skills fade.